How to clean snorkeling gear

 - If you are not using the wetsuit for a while, give it a deep clean before storing it.
 Soak it for a few hours in a tub of warm water and either special wetsuit soap or detergent suitable for delicate clothes, such as Woolite.
 Repeat the soak with clean water, then rinse thoroughly.
 Follow step 5 for drying and storing the wetsuit.

-Snorkel vests are not required equipment for snorkeling, but many people enjoy the added buoyancy and ability to relax.
+Snorkel vests are not required equipment for snorkeling, but many people enjoy the flexible buoyancy and ability to relax.
 These flotation devices are straightforward to clean.

 - Thoroughly wash your snorkel vest using mild soap and either cool or warm water before storing it for long periods of time, such as over the winter.